Question mark: Computing

 Here, a script on the page search.php on the server www.example.com is to provide a response to the query string containing the pairs query=testing and database=English.

 Games

 In algebraic chess notation, some chess punctuation conventions include: "?" denotes a bad move, "??" a blunder, "?!" a dubious move, and "!?" an interesting move.

 In Scrabble, a question mark indicates a blank tile.

+Linguistics

+In most areas of linguistics, but especially in syntax, a question mark in front of a word, phrase or sentence indicates that the form in question is strongly dispreferred, "questionable" or "strange", but not outright ungrammatical.
+(The asterisk is used to indicate outright ungrammaticality.)

+Other sources go further and use several symbols (e.g. the question mark and the asterisk plus ?* or the degree symbol °) to indicate gradations or a continuum of acceptability.

+Yet others use double question marks ?? to indicate a degree of strangeness between those indicated by a single question mark and that indicated by the combination of question mark and asterisk.

 Mathematics and formal logic

 In mathematics, "?" commonly denotes Minkowski's question mark function.
-In equations, it can mean "questioned" as opposed to "defined".

 In linear logic, the question mark denotes one of the exponential modalities that control weakening and contraction.

+When placed above the relational symbol in an equation or inequality, a question-mark annotation means that the stated relation is "questioned".
+This can be used to ask whether the relation might be true or to point out the relation's possible invalidity.

 Medicine

 A question mark is used in English medical notes to suggest a possible diagnosis.
 It facilitates the recording of a doctor's impressions regarding a patient's symptoms and signs.
 For example, for a patient presenting with left lower abdominal pain, a differential diagnosis might include ?diverticulitis (read as "query diverticulitis").